 Policy

 1. Statements and/or policies included in this document will not be in conflict with the Articles of Incorporation, Bylaws, or Operating Policies of the Association for Career and Technical Education (ACTE).
+If a conflict occurs, the National ACTE governing documents will serve as the basis for operation.

 APPENDIX